Explaining Time Series Classification Predictions via Causal Attributions: CausalConceptTS: Causal Concept Time Series Explainer

+This distinction allows us to empirically compare causal and associational attributions at the level of individual samples.
+The relation in Eq.~(\ref{eq:conditional}) is only approximate as it captures the dependence of the generative distribution on \( CS^0 \) but ignores other potential confounders, such as static metadata.
+In the supplementary material, we demonstrate for a simple example involving a single concept that associational attributions can lead to unnatural outcomes, where the attribution changes sign, while the causal attribution shows no such behavior.

+\heading{Generative Model Architecture} We specify the generative model used to sample from the unconditional distribution \( h_X^c \) or the conditional distribution \( k_X^c \), as approximated in Eq.~\ref{eq:unconditional} and Eq.~\ref{eq:conditional}.
+We employ the structured state-space diffusion (\textit{SSSD}) model for time series imputation \cite{lopezalcaraz2023diffusionbased}, an extension of \textit{DiffWave} \cite{DBLP:conf/iclr/KongPHZC21} that replaces bidirectional dilated convolutions with two S4 layers to better capture long-term dependencies.
+Combined with a modified diffusion procedure that applies noise only to concepts requiring imputation, this model achieves state-of-the-art imputation performance.
+Class-conditional models are trained by subsampling the training set by label, approximating \( h_X^c \) and \( k_X^c \) with some sampling error.
+Prediction intervals are estimated from multiple imputations \cite{lopezalcaraz2023diffusionbased}; while conformal prediction \cite{angelopoulos2021gentle} provides valid intervals in-distribution, guarantees do not hold for counterfactuals due to distributional shift.

-\heading{Generative model details} The imputation model employed within \printCCTS incorporates 36 residual layers and 256 residual and skip channels, while keeping further hyperparameters unchanged compared to \cite{lopezalcaraz2023diffusionbased}.
-We optimize the mean squared error (MSE) using the Adam optimizer, with the model undergoing 200 diffusion steps via a linear schedule.
-We approximate the expectation values in Eq.~\ref{eq:conditional} and Eq.~\ref{eq:unconditional} through sampling from an appropriate generative model.
-The number of considered samples is an important hyperparameter.
-Our experiments showed convergence after around 15 samples on average due to the generative model's probabilistic nature.
-Consequently, we maintain generating 40 samples per real sample to ensure robustness.
+\heading{Generative Model Details} The imputer in \printCCTS uses 36 residual layers with 256 residual and skip channels, maintaining other hyperparameters from \cite{lopezalcaraz2023diffusionbased}.
+We optimize mean squared error (MSE) with Adam over 200 diffusion steps using a linear noise schedule.
+Expectation values in Eq.~\ref{eq:conditional} and Eq.~\ref{eq:unconditional} are approximated through sampling, converging after about 15 samples; for robustness, we generate 40 samples per real instance.
 Training details and additional details on the computational complexity can be found in the supplementary material.

-\heading{Channel-specific attributions} When assessing channel-specific attributions, we do not condition on inputs from other channels captured at the same time as the channel to be imputed, to avoid issues with correlated channels at identical time steps, see also the discussion of interaction effects for associational attributions in \cite{Bluecher:2021PredDiff}.
-Consequently, we consistently utilize an imputer trained in a blackout-missing manner.
-Subsequently, we substitute channels not intended for imputation with their respective values from the original dataset.
+\heading{Channel-Specific Attributions} To assess channel-specific attributions, we avoid conditioning on inputs from other channels captured at the same time to prevent bias from correlated channels \cite{Bluecher:2021PredDiff}.
+We use an imputer trained in a blackout-missing setting and substitute non-targeted channels with their original values, where blackout-missing scenario is defined as a single segment across all channels, i.e., the respective segment is assumed to be missing across all channels.